ProjectBorealis/CliqueSync/README.md

 To generate a binary file from python source code, just run `build.bat` script.
 If generation was successful, the binary file will be put inside `dist` folder.
 To start using, generated executable should be put into root folder of the Unreal Engine project.

+It's recommended that you have UPX on PATH to compress the built binary.

 #### Linux

 On Linux systems, run the `build.sh` script to generate binary file.